 Louis-Jacques Dorais is a Professor Emeritus in the Department of Anthropology, Université Laval.
 Since the mid-sixties, a period of time when he became fluent in Inuktitut, he has travelled almost yearly to Inuit communities in Canada, Alaska and Kalaallit Nunaat (Greenland), in order to conduct research and teach Inuit linguistics to local students.

-Other contributors: Afterword by Lisa Koperqualuk.
+Other contributors: Preface by Lisa Koperqualuk.